bbfrederick/picachooser/README.md

 positional arguments:
   featdir               The FEAT directory associated with this MELODIC run. melodicdir            The .ica directory for this MELODIC run. runmode               Analysis mode.
-Valid choices are "melodic", "AROMA", and "FIX".
-In melodic
+Valid choices are "melodic", "aroma", and "fix".
+In "melodic"
                         mode, the default output file is named "badcomponents.txt" and will be written to MELODICDIR as comma separated integers.
-In AROMA mode, the file "classified_motion_ICs.txt" must exist in the parent of MELODICDIR; by default the output will be written to "classified_motion_ICs_revised.txt" in the same directory.
-In FIX mode, the default output file is named "hand_labels_noise.txt" and will be written to MELODICDIR as comma separated integers with square brackets surrounding the line.
+In "aroma" mode, the file "classified_motion_ICs.txt" must exist in the parent of MELODICDIR; by default the output will be written to "classified_motion_ICs_revised.txt" in the same directory.
+In "fix" mode, the default output file is named "hand_labels_noise.txt" and will be written to MELODICDIR as comma separated integers with square brackets surrounding the line.